maciejkrol18/teoriainformatyk/README.md

 ## SQL Table definition

 > [!NOTE]
-> Images are stored as Base64 strings
+> Images are stored in a Supabase bucket.
+Whether a question has an image attached to it is determined by the "image" boolean value within the table

 ```sql
 create table